 London Memory Walk 2018

-On the 13th of October, I did a 7.5-kilometre memory walk around London in the aid of The Alzheimer’s Society.
+On the 13th of October, I did a 7.5-kilometer memory walk around London, in aid of The Alzheimer’s Society.

 Last year my Grandad was diagnosed with Dementia and his decline has been unpredictable and fast.
 He is currently in a nursing home and only vaguely remembers me.
 It’s been difficult for myself and my family to see my Grandad, so recently full of pride and energy, reduced to a much smaller and confused old man.

 Not enough is known about this disease and ways to treat it person-to-person, so when I saw an advert on TV for a charitable Memory Walk in aid of The Alzheimer’s Society I immediately signed up.

-I signed up to JustGiving with an aim of raising £200 for charity, and I bought some trainers.
+I signed up for JustGiving with an aim of raising £200 for charity, and I bought some trainers.

 I’m a fairly active walker, particularly since I live in London, but I’m not fond of long-distance walking.
 So signing up for a 7.5 km walk was going to be a bit of a challenge.

-That being said it was really well organised, the day was a scorcher – at 23-degree Celsius in October! – and I managed to get right to the front.
+That being said it was really well organized, the day was a scorcher – at 23-degree Celsius in October! – and I managed to get right to the front.

 I was walking alone and I think I was one of the very few people doing it alone but that was fine by me.
 I put my earphones in – after the Zumba warm-up – and listened to an audiobook about managing money.
 Multi-tasking millennial me.

 The walk itself started at the Honourable Artillery House near Moorgate, went around St Paul’s Cathedral, up the Southbank, across the London bridge, around the Tate Modern and Shakespeare’s Globe, and across the millennium bridge back to St Pauls and Moorgate.